powerapi-ng/powerapi-ng.github.io/docs/reference/reports/reports.md

 a certain kind.
 All reports types have a common basis:

-- `timestamp` : at the format "year-month-dayThour:minutes:seconds".
-The
-  timestamp reflects the time at which the information correspond, not the time the information was computed.
+- `timestamp`: at the format "year-month-dayThour:minutes:seconds".
+The timestamp reflects the time at which the information correspond, not the time the information was computed.
   For example if a power consumption of a CPU is measured at time `t` and used to determine the power consumption of a `cgroup` in a `PowerReport`, this report has timestamp `t`.

-- `target` : The target is the subject of the measure.
+- `target`: the target is the subject of the measure.
 For example if you produce a report that contain information relative to a program, domain, etc., the target refers to it.
 It corresponds to the `cgroup` name.

-- `sensor`: It's a name field that is used to identify the reports produced by or computed thanks to a sensor.
+- `sensor`: it's a name field that is used to identify the reports produced by or computed thanks to a sensor.

   Therefore, a report have the following format: